package-operator/package-operator/README.md

 Package Operator documentation is available on [package-operator.run](https://package-operator.run).

-The source of this website is our [website repository](https://github.com/package-operator/package-operator.github.io) which is hosted via Github Pages, [Hugo](https://gohugo.io/) and using the [Doks template](https://getdoks.org/).
+The source of this website is our [website repository](https://github.com/package-operator/website) which is hosted via Netifly, [Hugo](https://gohugo.io/) and using the [Doks template](https://getdoks.org/).

 ## Getting in touch